How to call our APIs

 2. Customer tokens are for your frontend code and mobile apps, and allow acting on behalf of a single shop customer.

-In many cases, you should give these tokens a short expiration time (1 to 5 minutes is recommended).
+When calling our RPC-style APIs, in most cases you should give these tokens a short expiration time (1 to 5 minutes is recommended).

 3. Admin customer tokens are a blend of the two above.
-These are for your backend servers and, perhaps, for admin-only frontend code.
+These are for your backend servers and, perhaps, for staff-only frontend code.
 These allow to act on a given shop customer with full shop-level priviledges.

 These are generated similar to customer tokens, but annotated to give shop-level admin priviledges.